 German organisation dedicated to basic research; operates 84 Max Planck Institutes (as of January 2018) dedicated to research in specific fields of science – see the entries directly above.
 Founded in 1948 as the successor of the Kaiser Wilhelm Society; administrative headquarters are located in Munich, Germany.

-Branch of physics dealing with the motions of objects and with how they react to forces acting on them.
-Depending on the framework used, there is classical mechanics, relativistic_mechanics and quantum mechanics.
+Branch of physics dealing with the motions of objects and how they react to forces acting on them.
+Depending on the framework used, there is classical mechanics, relativistic mechanics and quantum mechanics.

 An alternative version of the second law uses the concept of momentum: The force acting on a body is equal to the change of that body’s momentum over time.

 The generalization of classical mechanics that takes into account the effects of special relativity.
 The basic laws are almost unchanged: First of all, bodies on which no external forces act stay at rest or move with constant speed along straight paths – in the language of special relativity: such bodies move on straight lines in spacetime.
 Secondly: The total force acting on a body is equal to the change of its momentum over time (but notice: this momentum is defined using the body’s relativistic mass, which depends on the bodies speed relative to the observer).
 Thirdly, mass and momentum are conserved quantities – their total sum is the same whenever particles interact (this is equivalent to a slightly modified version of the “action equals reaction” principle of classical mechanics).

 There exists an elegant reformulation of these laws of mechanics using four-dimensional concepts adapted to the geometry of spacetime, such as the “four-momentum”.